Singularities of the moduli space of level curves: The singularities of the moduli space of level curves

 We may apply the above criterion as follows.
 Within Deligne and Mumford's moduli stack $\ol {\sta M}_g$ of stable curves, consider the locus of stable curves with trivial automorphism group.
 This is a stack that can be represented by a smooth scheme.
 We study the overlying stack

-of stable level curves $\level$ such that the coarsening $C$ of $\sta C$ has trivial automorphism group $\aut(C)$.
-The scheme $\ol {\mathcal R}_{g,\ell}^{\circ}$ coarsely representing $\ol {\sta R}_{g,\ell}^{\circ}$ may well have singularities; this happens as soon as $\aut\level=\aut_C\level$ is nontrivial (by Lemma \ref{lem:noqrefl_ghosts}, nontrivial ghosts cannot operate as the identity or as quasireflections; hence singular points in $\ol {\mathcal R}_{g,\ell}^{\circ}$ are characterised by the presence of nontrivial ghosts).
+of level curves $\level$ such that the coarsening $C$ of $\sta C$ has trivial automorphism group $\aut(C)$.
+The scheme $\ol {\mathcal R}_{g,\ell}^{\circ}$ coarsely representing $\ol {\sta R}_{g,\ell}^{\circ}$ may well have singularities; this happens as soon as $\ul\aut\level=\ul\aut_C\level$ is nontrivial (by Lemma \ref{lem:noqrefl_ghosts}, nontrivial ghosts cannot operate as the identity or as quasireflections; hence singular points in $\ol {\mathcal R}_{g,\ell}^{\circ}$ are characterised by the presence of nontrivial ghosts).
 Furthermore, since the action of $\aut\level$ on $\defo\level$ satisfies the hypotheses of the \rsbt{} criterion (Theorem \ref{thm:rsbt}), noncanonical singular points are characterised by the presence of {junior nontrivial ghosts} in the sense of Definition \ref{defn:junior}.
-As a consequence of the following theorem, \emph{for level $\ell\le 6$ and $l\neq 5$, all singularities of the scheme $\ol {\mathcal R}_{g,\ell}^{\circ}$ are canonical}.
-We provide a statement which applies to the entire category $\ol {\sta R}_{g,\ell}$.
+Examples \ref{exa:aut5}-\ref{exa:aut12} already allow a few remarks on the codimension of the locus of noncanonical singularities.
+By Example \ref{exa:aut5bis}, within $\ol {\mathcal R}^{\circ}_{g,5h}$, the locus of noncanonical singularities has codimension $3$.
+Furthermore, the theorem that follows may be regarded as saying: for level $2,3,4,$ and $6$, all singularities of the scheme $\ol {\mathcal R}_{g,\ell}^{\circ}$ are canonical.
+We spell out the statements in the following remark and theorem in terms of the entire space $\ol{\mathcal R}_{g,\ell}$.

+\begin{remark} In Examples \ref{exa:aut5}-\ref{exa:aut12} the edges are all nonseparating and are more than $2$.
+These are general features: the edges are nonseparating because $r(e)$ vanishes on separating edges.
+In other words $J_\ell$ lies over the divisor $\delta_0^{\stable}$ of curves having at least one nonseparating node.
+Furthermore, a graph $\Gamma$ with only two separating edges can only be a graph whose nonseparating edges are two loops, or a graph with a single circuit of length-$2$.
+In any case, two circuits never overlap in $\Gamma$.
+As a consequence ghosts are always senior if the graph has only two nonseparating edges.
+We conclude that the codimension of $J_\ell$ is higher than $2$.
+This means that within the locus of non canonical singularities there is only one irreducible component which has codimension $2$ in $\ol{\mathcal R}_{g,\ell}$: the locus $T_\ell$. \end{remark}